 The California Dairy Research Foundation (CDRF) has funded California-based initiatives in the sustainability area since 1988.
 They are key contributors to the California Dairy Quality Assurance Program (CDQAP) and the Dairy Cares communications program.
 These programs direct their efforts towards improving the environmental stewardship and animal care practices of California dairy farmers through education, communication, and accreditation programs.
-This support has assisted the dairy industry to tackle some consumer-sensitive issues in an effective way and in doing so, enables the industry to promote its commitment to sustainability issues to businesses and communities at large.
+CDRF’s support has assisted the dairy industry in providing science-based communications in the areas of greater sustainability and environmental management, and enables the industry to promote its commitment to sustainability to industry partners and communities at large.

-CDRF programs take a proactive approach to support the California dairy industry and invests in projects to ensure the California dairy industry achieves an economically viable, socially beneficial, world-class position in environmental sustainability, animal health and welfare.
+CDRF invests in programs that take a proactive approach to support the California dairy industry to ensure continues to achieve an economically viable, socially beneficial, world-class position in environmental sustainability, animal health and welfare.

 From farm to fork, the California dairy industry is recognized as a vital source of essential nutrients and needs to be recognized by consumers as proactively managing its relationship with the environment.